leemhenson/firebase-tools/README.md

 # Firebase CLI with monorepo support

-This is an experimental fork of the [Firebase Tools](https://github.com/firebase/firebase-tools) which integrates [isolate-package](https://github.com/0x80/isolate-package/) as part of the functions `deploy` command in order to [support monorepo setups](https://thijs-koerselman.medium.com/deploy-to-firebase-without-the-hacks-e685de39025e).
+This is an experimental fork of the [firebase-tools](https://github.com/firebase/firebase-tools) which integrates [isolate-package](https://github.com/0x80/isolate-package/) as part of the functions `deploy` command in order to [support monorepo setups](https://thijs-koerselman.medium.com/deploy-to-firebase-without-the-hacks-e685de39025e).

 Alternatively, you can manually configure `isolate` as part of the `predeploy` step of your configuration, but having the process integrated and only running as part of the deploy command is essential if you want to have live code updates when running the Firebase emulators locally during development with a watch task.